 Nigeria: Christmas Time Attacks Continue

 Nineteen people have been killed in an explosion that occurred at a Motor Park in Gombe State, Nigeria, according to police.
 The spokesperson for Gombe State police command, Fwaje Atajri, told News Agency of Nigeria that 25 others sustained various injuries in the explosion.
 The station was crowded with holiday travelers when the attack took place.
-No one has claimed responsibility, but the Muslim militant Boko Haram is suspected.
+No one has claimed responsibility, but the Muslim militant an extremist group that is located primarily in Northern Nigeria is suspected.

 Hours later, a massive explosion rocked a market place in the northeastern city of Bauchi, setting the entire area ablaze.
 The cause of the blast was unclear.
 Witnesses say there are heavy casualties, but it is not yet clear how many.